ysmood/jdb/readme.md

 # Unit test

 Unit test will test all the basic functions of JDB.
-Before you pull request, run it first.
+Before your pull request, run it first.

     `cake test`